Skip to Content

 picture of an Ardennes horse grazing in a pasture.

-Ardennes is an ancient horse breed
+Ardennes is an ancient horse breed.

 Ardennes are one of the oldest horse breeds from Europe and were strategically used in battles by both Ceasar and Napoleon.

-During the Roman army’s trek across Europe, their scribes recorded a lot of useful information, including the height of Ardennes, which at the time was only 14 hands.
+During the Roman army’s trek across Europe, their scribes recorded a lot of useful information, including the height of the Ardennes, which at the time was only 14 hands.

 The Ardennes breed developed into a powerful compact draft breed.
 It is well muscled and has good quality conformation.
 Ardennes exude power, they are a powerfully muscular compact draft breed.

-Ardennes horses started small but evolved
+Ardennes horses started small but evolved.

 Height

 The Ardennes began as a small horse, only 13 hands tall.
-Through the ages, the Ardennes was crossbred with taller horses such as Barbs and Arabians to add height and refinement.
+Through the ages, the Ardennes were crossbred with taller horses, such as Barbs and Arabians, to add height and refinement.
+The cross-breeding increased the height of the Ardennes without sacrificing their thick bones or muscular bodies.
+The height of today’s Ardennes are:

 • Stallions:- 15hh to 16.3hh